 The information provided below sets out the possible tax benefits available to the Debenture Holders of the Company under the Act presently in force in India.
-The Annexure is based on the provisions of the IT Act, as on date, taking into account the amendments made by the Finance Act, 2021 (FA 2021).
+The Annexure is based on the provisions of the IT Act, as on date, taking into account the amendments made by the Finance Act, 2021 (FA 2021) read along with the Taxation and Other Laws (Relaxation and Amendment of Certain Provisions) Act, 2020 (Relaxation Act), but does not include the impact of amendments proposed by the Finance Bill, 2022.